es-clip/es-clip.github.io/draft.md

    <figcaption style="text-align: left; color:#FF6C00; padding-top: 0;">Figure: The architecture of our method</figcaption>
    <figcaption style="text-align: left; padding-top: 0;">
       Our proposed method synthesizes painting by placing transparent triangles using Evolution Strategy (ES).
-      The ES algorithm calculates the fitness by first rendering the parameters on a canvas, and then using as the fitness the loss measuring how well the canvas fits a target image or an concept in the form of a text prompt.
+      The ES algorithm calculates the fitness by first rendering the parameters on a canvas, and then using as the fitness the loss, which measures how well the canvas fits a target image or an concept in the form of a text prompt.
       The fitness, in turn, guides the evolution process to find better parameters.
    </figcaption>
    <!-- \label{fig:architecture} -->